What is self-care?

 2. Spend time in nature.

 As you walk, a little more challenging if you choose to ride, tune into sounds around you.
-The sound of birds chirping happily raises your spirits and brings you to the present moment.
+The sound of birds chirping raises your spirit and brings you to the present moment.

 3. On your way to and from work or school take a moment to look at the trees or sky around you.